whatmakeart/whatmakeart.github.io/content/sewing/how-to-duplicate-a-t-shirt-pattern.md

 ---
 title: How to Duplicate a T-Shirt Pattern
+date: 2023-05-23T21:59:40
+lastmod: 2024-07-21T06:58:34
 ---

-# How to Duplicate a T-Shirt Pattern

 This tutorial will show you how to make a copy of a t-shirt pattern from an existing shirt.

 ## Prerequisites

-To complete this tutorial you should be familiar with
+To complete this tutorial you should be familiar with basic pattern drafting tools and the names of the pieces of garments.

 ## Instructions

-<div class="responsive-iframe-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/quZHvzsZHwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="iframe-16-9-container"><iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/quZHvzsZHwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ### T-Shirt Torso Pattern Drafting